rust-ndarray/ndarray/README-quick-start.md

   [0.0, 0.0, 0.0, 0.0]]], shape=[3, 2, 4], strides=[1, 3, 6], layout=F (0x2), const ndim=3
 ```

-We can also specify it's dimensionality
+We can also specify its dimensionality

 ```rust
 use ndarray::prelude::*;